nattaponm/hail_GEE/README.md

 1Plot thermodynamic diagram from simulated sounding.ipynb
 2classifyHydrometeor4filesIn1hour.ipynb
 3Aggregate classified hydrometeor from 15 min to 1 hour product.ipynb

 JavaScript-Based Spatial Impact Analysis of Hailstorms in GEE:
 4GEE_hail_impact_assessment.js
+you can try GEE code : https://code.earthengine.google.com/ce13b5ba25d59c3de18ae9d62b9f8072

 This research project aims to contribute valuable insights into hailstorm monitoring and impact assessment through the utilization of state-of-the-art radar technology and geospatial analysis tools.
 If you have any question, please feel free to contact me Dr.Nattapon Mahavik, Naresuan University, Thailand by nattaponm@nu.ac.th